 Cleaning and laundry products

 Make sure to pack your own cleaning and laundry supplies!
 Vacuums are provided but are shared, so you may want to bring your own.
 Laundry facilities are available on floors two, three, five, and six of the Tower and on all floors of the Apartments.
 Washing machines and dryers are operated using a laundry card which works like a reloadable debit card.
-Laundry cards are bought at the King’s Bookstore for $6 and then filled with money in the Tower or in the Apartments.
+Starting in the fall, students can pay for their laundry via a phone app.
 Detergent is not supplied.